Chris Cournoyer: Early life and career

 Cournoyer was born in 1970 in Dallas, Texas.

 She received a BA degree in 1992 from University of Texas, Austin, in computer science.
 Cournoyer worked as a website designer at Andersen Consulting, before becoming self-employed.

-She also previously served as the president of the Pleasant Valley Community School District School Board.
+She also previously served on the Pleasant Valley Community School District School Board from 2013 until 2019, with 2 years as board president.
+She was a reserve sheriff deputy for Scott County.

 Political career

 Iowa State Senate

 Cournoyer was elected to the Iowa Senate in 2018 and was re-elected in 2023.

 During her tenure, she held key leadership positions, including chairing the Education Budget Committee, where she oversaw the allocation of funds for Iowa's educational institutions.
 Additionally, she served as vice chair of the State Government Committee, playing a crucial role in shaping state government policies and procedures.
 Cournoyer has also served on several committees, including the Education Committee as vice chair, the Natural Resources and Environment Committee, the State Government Committee, the Transportation Committee, the Economic Development Appropriations Subcommittee, the Early Childhood Iowa State Board, and the Research and Development School Advisory Council.
+She helped Governor Reynolds to reduce the executive-level cabinet agencies from 37 to 16.

+She was, additionally, an Assistant Majority Leader.